 Please allow us to direct your attention especially to our latest exhibition ‘Towards Impressionism: Landscape Painting from Corot to Monet’ which will be displayed at the Cornell Fine Arts Museum, Rollins College, Winter Park, FL, USA, from January 20 to April 8, 2018 and at the Frye Art Museum, Seattle, WA, USA, from May 12 to August 5, 2018.

 This exhibition will present a choice selection of nineteenth century French landscape paintings from the Musée des Beaux-Arts, Reims in order to trace the important art-historical development of French plein-air painting through the works of one museum—from Romanticism to the schools of Barbizon and Honfleur, and finally to Impressionism.

-Another exciting project which we will develop further, is the exhibition on ‘E. L. Kirchner’s Imaginary Travels’ created and organised in collaboration with the Kirchner Museum Davos.
-It will be exhibited in Bonn at the Art and Exhibition Hall of the Federal Republic of Germany, from November 15, 2018 – February 17, 2019.
+Another project we are pleased to present is the exhibition entitled Ernst Ludwig Kirchner: Imaginary Travels created and organised in collaboration with the Kirchner Museum Davos.
+It will be exhibited in Bonn at the Art and Exhibition Hall of the Federal Republic of Germany, from November 15, 2018 to February 17, 2019.